 How a Long Detailed Letter Can Backfire

 Normally in law and in life, wasted hard work is just that.
 Wasted hard work.
-But interminably long demand letters can be paradoxically harmful, particularly if you don’t know what you are doing and don’t have a history of trying cases against that insurance company.
-Worse still, if you don’t understand the medicine or understand what is an appropriate element of damages, you are making it all the more clear that you don’t have the skill or the will to try the case.
+But interminably lengthy demand letters can be paradoxically harmful, particularly if you don’t know what you are doing and don’t have a history of trying cases against that insurance company.
+Worse still, if you don’t understand the medicine or understand what is an appropriate element of damages, you are making it even more clear that you don’t have the skill or the will to try the case.
 In big personal injury cases, the insurance company suspects – often correctly – that the attorney has a lot personally at stake in the cases.
-(Truth is, lawyers generally should not be handling cases that will make or break their year, but that is a story for another day.)
-These are clues to the insurance company that no matter how far you stick out your chest, you are never in a million years going to be willing to try the case and you are just trying to get as much as you can to settle the case.
+(Truth is, lawyers should not be handling cases that will make or break their year, but that is a story for another day.)
+These are clues to the insurance company that no matter how far you stick out your chest, you are never in a million years going to try the case and you are just trying to get as much as you can to settle.
 I think the size of the letter should be commensurate with the plaintiff’s damages.

-Believe me, I know this speech is self-serving because the implicit – now explicit – message is that I’m telling lawyers that don’t regularly handle serious and complex personal injury cases to refer their cases to us.
+Believe me, I know this speech is self-serving because the implicit – now explicit – the message is that I’m telling lawyers that don’t regularly handle serious and complex personal injury cases to refer their cases to us.
 But it really is the best thing for both the referring lawyer and the client.
 I’ve included some sample personal injury demand letters.
 I put them up for two reasons.
 Experience personal injury lawyers, dedicated to their craft, like reading samples from other lawyers.
-And, yes, these samples are also for inexperienced lawyers who are out of the depth (and pro se plaintiffs) who are not going to listen to me and are going to handle the case themselves.
+And, yes, these samples are also for inexperienced lawyers who are out of the depth (and pro se plaintiffs) who will not listen to me and will handle the case themselves.
 Get a sample demand letter – with links to more – here.